 What is money?

 In a common man’s parlance, money means currency notes and coins used for payments in retail transactions.
-Apart from above said portable money (cash), we also use cheques demand drafts, debit cards and credit cards as money equivalents.
-In a broader interpretation, money means not only notes and coins in circulation; it includes other monetary assets like demand & time deposits of banks, post office deposits and other related instruments which can be converted into cash within a short period.
+Apart from above said portable money (cash), we also use cheque demand drafts, debit cards, and credit cards as money equivalents.
+In a broader interpretation, money means not only notes and coins in circulation; it includes other monetary assets like demand & time deposits of banks, post office deposits, and other related instruments that can be converted into cash within a short period.

 What is the money supply?

-The money supply is the entire stock of currency and other liquid instruments circulating in a country’s economy at a spefic time.
-The circulating money involves the currency, printed notes, money in the deposit accounts and in the form of other liquid assets.
-In India, the Reserve Bank of India follows M0, M1, M2, M3 and M4 monetary aggregates which are respectively known as ‘Reserve Money’, ‘Narrow Money’, ‘Near Money’,’ Broad Money’ and ‘Broader Money’.
+The money supply is the entire stock of currency and other liquid instruments circulating in a country’s economy at a specific time.
+The circulating money involves the currency, printed notes, money in the deposit accounts, and the form of other liquid assets.
+In India, the Reserve Bank of India follows M0, M1, M2, M3, and M4 monetary aggregates which are respectively known as ‘Reserve Money’, ‘Narrow Money’, ‘Near Money’,’ Broad Money’, and ‘Broader Money’.
+(To know more read: Effects of an increase in the money supply)

 What is the ‘Reserve Money’?